awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-session.md

 + The source
 + The traffic mirror target
   + To use a target in your account, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
   + To use a target that is owned by another account and shared with you, accept the shared resource before you create the traffic mirror session\.
-For more information, see [Accepting a resource share](cross-account-traffic-mirroring-targets.md#tm-share-accept)\.
+For more information, see [Accept a resource share](cross-account-traffic-mirroring-targets.md#tm-share-accept)\.
 + The traffic mirror filter \(for more information, see [Create a traffic mirror filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)\)

 **To create a traffic mirror session using the console**